Prag8855/aab/content/guides/how-to-get-a-german-freelance-visa.md

 ## How to apply in your country

-### Step 1: Get your appointment at the German embassy or consulate
+### 1. Get your appointment at the German embassy or consulate

 You must get an appointment at [your local German embassy or consulate](/out/consulate-finder).
 It can be hard to find an appointment.
 You might only get an appointment 2-3 months later.[^24] Start looking as soon as possible.

-### Step 2: Prepare for your visa interview
+### 2. Prepare for your visa interview

-Before you go to your visa interview, prepare the [required documents](/guides/how-to-get-a-german-freelance-visa#required-documents).
+Before you go to your visa interview, prepare the [required documents](/guides/freelance-visa#required-documents).
 You also need [health insurance](/guides/german-visa-health-insurance#for-a-freelance-visa) and [a place to live in Germany](/guides/find-a-flat-in-berlin).
 In your case, you might need expat health insurance for a few months, until you can get public or private health insurance. [[Expat health insurance]] from [Feather](/out/feather-expats), [Ottonova](/out/ottonova-expats) and [Care Concept](/out/care-concept) is valid.
 A [health insurance broker](/guides/german-health-insurance#insurance-brokers) can help you choose the correct health insurance.

 The list of required documents is different in each country.
 Check the website of your local embassy or consulate.
 The list on this page is for people who apply at the *[[Ausländerbehörde]]* in Berlin.

-### Step 3: Go to your visa interview
+### 3. Go to your visa interview

 You must go to your interview and give your documents.
 If you have all the required documents, the interview only takes a few minutes.

-### Step 4: Receive your temporary visa
+### 4. Receive your temporary visa

 You must go to the embassy or consulate again.
 They will give you a temporary visa that lets you enter Germany and start working.
 The temporary visa is [a sticker in your passport](/images/aufenthaltstitel.jpg).

-### Step 5: Come to Germany
+### 5. Come to Germany

 After you get your visa, you can [travel to Germany](/guides/visit-berlin#how-to-travel-to-berlin).